janakerman/janakerman/src/pages/relational-data-in-dynamodb/index.md

 Using DynamoDB has some amazing benefits and can really get you up and running with a production-ready database in a short space of time.
 Whether this works long term for your application is really a call you'll have to make.

 As always, **abstract** the database code from your business code, and be pragmatic - don't be afraid to iterate quickly and throw things away when they don't work anymore!

+Checkout this (GitHub)[https://github.com/janakerman/blog-relational-dynamo] project and follow the instructions in the README.md to create a CloudFormation stack seeded with the data structure described in this post.